Caring for Aging Parents

 End-of-life care issues are critically important, so consider some of the following to ensure you will fulfill an older adult's medical wishes.

-It is imperative that an older adult parent has a living will, also known as a medical directive.
-This document provides written instructions for the parent's care if they cannot make decisions for themselves (such as being in a coma).
-State law controls the creation of living wills, so check your state's laws when drafting a living will.
-You can create a DIY living will with a downloadable form.
+To avoid the expenses and complications of probate, an older adult parent must have a will.
+A living will is a document that provides written instructions for the parent's care if they cannot make decisions for themselves.
+State law controls the creation of living wills, so check your state's laws and consult an estate planning attorney for legal advice before drafting a living will.

-A DNR order is a physician's order.
-It is written in a person's medical record instructing health care providers not to attempt life-saving measures.
+A DNR order is included in a person's medical record and instructs health care providers not to attempt life-saving measures.
 Cardiopulmonary resuscitation (CPR) during cardiac arrest is an example of this.

 This is a quality-of-life issue.
-Older adults should set forth their desires on this issue in a DNR order to avoid confusion.
+To avoid confusion, older adults should set forth their desires on this issue in a DNR.

-Finally, an often overlooked area is whether an older adult parent has any final disposition instructions or wishes.
+Finally, an often-overlooked issue is whether an older adult parent has any final disposition instructions or wishes.

-People generally don't like to spend time contemplating their final hours, but if a parent has strong feelings about how they should be laid to rest, make sure that they put these wishes down in writing.
+People generally don't like to spend time contemplating their final hours, but if a parent has strong feelings about how they would like to be laid to rest, make sure that they put these wishes down in writing.